-The above decision marked a deviation from and did set aside the earlier decision of the same Court in 1981 in AIICO v.
-Ceekay Traders Ltd29 which held that the Federal High Court had exclusive jurisdiction in relation to other courts in matters connected to admiralty jurisdiction.30 It should be noted that in the above cases, the issue of 'passing off' was not directly before the court, as the matters related generally to the ambit of jurisdiction of the different High courts.
+The above decision marked a deviation from and did set aside the earlier decision of the same Court in 1981 in AllCO v.
+Ceekay Traders Ltd which held that the Federal High Court had exclusive jurisdiction in relation to other courts in matters connected to admiralty jurisdiction.

+It should be noted that in the above cases, the issue of 'passing off' was not directly before the court, as the matters related generally to the ambit of jurisdiction of the different High courts.
 In the final analysis, it would appear that the final word on the issue was that under the 1979 Constitution, the Federal and State High Courts had concurrent jurisdiction on matters that were purportedly reserved for the Federal High Courts.
-This was due 'unlimited jurisdiction' conferred on State High Courts of section 230 Constitution.
-This implies that in all matters, including those relating of aspects intellectual to protection, property such 'passing off' and applications for injunctive reliefs, State High Courts empowered were to exercise jurisdiction.
+This was due to the 'unlimited jurisdiction' conferred on State High Courts under section 230 of the Constitution.
+This implies that in all matters, including those relating to all aspects of intellectual property protection, such as 'passing off' and applications for injunctive reliefs, State High Courts were empowered to exercise jurisdiction.